THE PHILIPPINES CONNECTION

 Ivory smuggling to countries like the U.S. can take place by hiding into old, sticky underwear or painting it with removable brown watercolour to resemble wood.

 THE ELEPHANT MONK

 Phayuha Khiri and Surin are Thailand’s most famous in Ivory Trafficking.
 Phayuha Khiri’s carving industry was founded by a monk Kruba Dharmamuni now called as the Elephant monk who liked to carve ivory amulets making thousands of $’s per month as an income from his gift shop, the Internet, and foreign travels.

 China is the world’s greatest villain when it comes to smuggled ivory, many wealthy Chinese buy ivory made Buddhist symbols.
 To show their respect to Buddha they prefer ivory as the most precious material, more precious than gold since Ivory honours God.

 THE JAPAN EXPERIMENT

-In 1997 CITES held its main meeting in Harare, Zimbabwe where Zimbabwe, Botswana, and Namibia made CITES an offer: They would honor the ivory ban if they were allowed to sell ivory from elephants that had been culled or had died of natural causes.
+In 1997 CITES held its main meeting in Harare, Zimbabwe where Zimbabwe, Botswana, and Namibia made CITES an offer: They would honour the ivory ban if they were allowed to sell ivory from elephants that had been culled or had died of natural causes.

 CITES agreed and authorized an experimental sale by those three countries to a single purchaser, the country of Japan.
 CITES by this experiment wanted to see if this sale increased elephant poaching and ivory smuggling numbers.

-Counting dead elephants was already a difficult task due to its nature, so CITES didn’t have a historical report for dead elephants in in order to compare them with any future reports past the experiment.
+Counting dead elephants was already a difficult task due to its nature, so CITES didn’t have a historical report for dead elephants in order to compare them with any future reports past the experiment.
 That made the experiment controversial for a lot of people and participants.